NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-13-Was Rutherford a necromancer?.md

 thumb: https://i.ibb.co/pfnstV8/EE732-A1-B-46-F0-4-C7-D-8229-A3-FCF8-AF0-BB2.jpg
 ---

-Necromancy, the communication with the spirits of dead people, is strictly condemned in the Bible.
+Necromancy, the communication with the spirits of dead people, and some people do this to try to glean information from a supernatural source.
+Could it be that certain religious leaders and figure heads have actually practiced necromancy?

+Necromancy is strictly condemned in the Bible.
 (Lev 19:31; 20:6;20:27;Deut 18:9-12; Isaiah 18:19)

 > Deuteronomy 18:10-12 — There should not be found in you anyone who ... inquires of the dead.
 For whoever does these things is detestable to Jehovah...